-The City of Philadelphia (represented by Quinn Emanuel), purporting to sue on behalf of VRDO issuers between February 1, 2008 and June 30, 2016, filed an antitrust class action in February 2019 in New York federal court focused on alleged collusion by dealers (including Goldman Sachs) in resetting rates on VRDOs.
-The complaint contains no specific allegations about Goldman Sachs other than to note the names of two traders on the municipal trading desk, and it largely relies on economic analyses to support its claim.
+The City of Philadelphia, the Mayor and City Council of Baltimore, and the Board of Directors of the San Diego Association of Governments, acting as the San Diego County Regional Transportation Commission, purporting to sue on behalf of VRDO issuers between February 1, 2008 and June 30, 2016, filed an antitrust class action in February 2019 in New York federal court focused on alleged collusion by certain dealers (including Goldman Sachs) in resetting rates on VRDOs.
+The plaintiffs' complaint contains few specific allegations about Goldman Sachs including to reference and quote a remarketing agreement entered into with the San Diego County Regional Transportation Commission and to note the names of two traders on its municipal trading desk.
+Plaintiffs' complaint largely relies on economic analyses to support its claims.
 (Similar allegations about alleged improprieties in setting rates are the subjects of at least 4 pending whistleblower cases in which the firm is not named).
+Discovery is underway in this matter after the court largely denied the dealers' motion to dismiss the plaintiffs' claims.
+Plaintiffs' class certification motion is due in October 2022.

 Goldman Sachs & Co.
 LLC is among a number of financial services firms named in qui tam actions.
 A qui tam action is pending in New York state court, and related qui tam actions in New Jersey and California state courts were dismissed with leave to replead.
 Amended qui tam complaints were filed in New Jersey and California state courts in October 2018.
 Related actions in Illinois state court and New York federal court were voluntarily dismissed.
 The actions allege that numerous financial institutions made misrepresentations in connection with underwritings for the relevant bond offerings when they allegedly promised to obtain the best price possible for the bonds.
 The actions seek unspecified damages equal to the interest the States allegedly overpaid on the bonds, as well as treble damages and civil penalties.
-GS has also received threatened claims related to Puerto Rico's ongoing debt crisis in connection with its role as an underwriter in certain debt issuances by the government of Puerto Rico.
+GS is also named in certain matters related to Puerto Rico's ongoing debt crisis in connection with its role as an underwriter in certain debt issuances by the government of Puerto Rico.